 Your digital marketing audit checklist should cover a variety of points for each channel.
 Let’s cover that checklist in more detail:

-You may have a wide audience or an incredibly niche market you want to target.
-Regardless, make sure you and your marketing team clearly understand your audience and can focus on their needs.
+Who are you attempting to reach?
+You may have a wide audience or an incredibly niche market you want to target, whichever it is,it's important that you and your marketing team clearly understand your audience and can focus on their needs.

+Whether it’s SEO, paid ads, social media or email, make sure you’re putting your business in front of the right people.
+Do you have the right value proposition for your audience?
 For example, if you’re promoting a B2B proposition, you may target the decision-maker on LinkedIn, but the user on Facebook.
 To check this, it would be good to go through your customer base and see if the audiences you’re targeting align with the users or buyers of your product.